 The same goes for camping.
 As long as you stay under the radar and off the beaten path, you won’t draw the ire of any local authorities.
 Everybody is happy.
 The key is figuring out where to pitch your tent.

 Where Can I Camp in China?

 As you probably already know, there are no official camping grounds or KOAs with nice bathrooms and running water in China.
 In fact, the idea is laughable to most Chinese people.

 No, you’re on your own here.
 In order to successfully camp in China, you have to know where to set up your tent.
-There are some places like the Great Wall where tour groups set up tent almost every night, but that isn’t the case for the other 99.9% of China.
+There are some places like the Great Wall where tour groups set up tent almost every night, but that isn’t the case for the other 99.9% of China (this is one reason why joining a tour group in China might add value).
 Finding a spot may seem daunting at first but really the rules are the same no matter where you try to camp in the world where there aren’t official camp grounds.

 Here are some thoughts on finding a good place to camp: